-Mobility chapter refers to the system of infrastructure, amenities, and programs that allow people to arrive and move about the campus.
+The mobility chapter refers to the system of infrastructure, amenities, and programs that allow people to arrive and move about the Campus.
 Currently, some of the academic buildings are dispersed beyond a tenminute walk, abundant parking is available at a low cost relative to other campuses, and numerous on-campus roads favor automobile travel over other modes.
-Envisioning the campus of the future through multiple planning sessions, the university chose an ambitious transportation scenario which develops campus infrastructure to prioritize resources for active transportation modes: pedestrians, bicycles, and transit.
+Envisioning the Campus of the future through multiple planning sessions, the University chose an ambitious transportation scenario which develops Campus infrastructure to prioritize resources for active transportation modes: pedestrians, bicycles, and transit.

-The ambitious transportation scenario enhances the social and physical opportunities associated with walking, cycling, and transit, creating safer and more accessible mobility options for all users (placemaking).
-It provides connections among campus destinations, and to natural resource areas and regional activity centers.
+The ambitious transportation scenario enhances the social and physical opportunities associated with walking, cycling, and transit, creating safer, more accessible, and more pleasant mobility options for all users (place-making).
+It provides connections among Campus destinations to natural landscape areas and regional activity centers.
 It more equitably allocates resources to achieve significant increases in active transportation modes.
 This scenario recognizes that providing additional on-campus housing further reduces vehicle travel.
-In combination, these strategies will reduce the campus' greenhouse gas emissions (stewardship).
+In combination, these strategies will reduce the Campus' greenhouse gas emissions (stewardship).

 This chapter first examines the regional transportation network and existing conditions to provide context.
-It then presents the features of the campus-wide circulation network that support an ambitious shift in travel activity on the campus.
+It then presents the features of the campus-wide circulation network that support an ambitious shift in travel activity on the Campus.
 Finally, it presents recommendations for each mode of transportation as a component of the complete network.